Affiliate links on Android Authority may earn us a commission. Learn more.

 Asus Zenfone 9

-Asus is continuing its previous generation’s compact form-factor flagship with the Zenfone 9.
+ASUS continues its previous generation’s compact form-factor flagship with the Zenfone 9.
 Historically, smaller phones have compromised on features and performance, but that’s not the case here.
 At least not entirely.
-Asus is attempting to distill a full-fledged affordable flagship experience into one of the smaller form factors on the market.
-With its small size but plenty of power, can Asus’ handset earn a home in your pocket?
-Find out in our Asus Zenfone 9 review.
+ASUS attempts to distill a full-fledged affordable flagship experience into one of the smaller form factors on the market.
+With its small size but plenty of power, can ASUS’ handset earn a home in your pocket?
+Find out in our ASUS Zenfone 9 review.

-Update, September 2022: This review has been updated with US launch details.
+Update, March 2023: This review has been updated with new alternatives and Android 13 information.

-With a comparatively small 5.9-inch display and trim 169g weight, the Asus Zenfone 9 is about the same size as the Samsung Galaxy S22, albeit a little thicker.
-Asus notes a 10% larger SoC, 40% bigger camera system, and 7.5% battery capacity increase, all in a form factor that’s smaller than 2021’s Zenfone 8.
+With a comparatively small 5.9-inch display and trim 169g weight, the ASUS Zenfone 9 is about the same size as the Samsung Galaxy S23, albeit a little thicker.
+ASUS notes a 10% larger SoC, 40% bigger camera system, and 7.5% battery capacity increase, all in a form factor smaller than 2021’s Zenfone 8.

-The Asus Zenfone 9 is available in Midnight Black, Moonlight White, Starry Blue, and Sunset Red colorways, depending on your region.
+The ASUS Zenfone 9 is available in Midnight Black, Moonlight White, Starry Blue, and Sunset Red colorways, depending on your region.
 The phone went on sale in Europe first, starting at €799.
-Pre-orders for US buyers opened on September 2 at $699 via Amazon with the first shipments expected to arrive in October.
-Other regions will follow, including Hong Kong, Taiwan, Japan, Indonesia, and parts of South America.
+Pre-orders for US buyers opened on September 2, 2022 at $699 via Amazon, with general sales commencing in October.
+The handset is also available in Hong Kong, Taiwan, Japan, Indonesia, and parts of South America.

 Finally, a phone that actually fits in your pocket.